 3.3.
-Camera to Host Connections Maps
+Host Connections Maps

-The Host Interface of Coaxlink requires a specific assignment of the Device connections to the Host connectors.
-Such assignment is named Host Connection Map.
+The CoaXPress standard suggests that Devices (cameras or data forwarding devices) can be connected to the Host (frame grabber) using a free connection scheme.
+Instead, the Host Interface of Coaxlink requires a specific assignment of the Device connections to the Host connectors.
+Such assignment is named Host Connections Map.

-The Host Connection Map is hard-coded in the product/firmware variant.
+The Host Connections Map is hard-coded in the product firmware variant.

 The Coaxlink product and firmware variant must be selected according to the required mapping!

-Host Connection Map naming convention
+Host Connections Map naming convention

-The Host Connection Map or HCMAP designates how the connections of the Host Interface of a Coaxlink card are allocated to the Devices (cameras).
+The Host Connections Map or HCMAP designates how the connections of the Host Interface of a Coaxlink card are allocated to the Devices (cameras).